dappros/ethora-sdk-backend-integration/sdk/README.md

 #### `createUser(userId: UUID, userData?: Record<string, unknown>): Promise<ApiResponse>`

 Creates a user in the chat service.
-The userId will be automatically prefixed with your appId.
+The userId is used as-is without any prefixing.

 **Parameters:**

-- `userId` (UUID): The unique identifier of the user
+- `userId` (UUID): The unique identifier of the user (used as-is, no prefixing)
 - `userData` (optional): Additional user data (firstName, lastName, email, password, displayName)

 **Returns:** Promise resolving to the API response